 Weekdays are certainly less crowded than weekends but in either case, the earlier you head out, the better to help with parking and securing a perfect, distanced beach spot.
 Plan ahead and look into beach tags or badges which are required in advance.
 Many towns also utilize an app for beach tags and also have the ParkMobile app at meters.
 You may want to bring quarters and cash just in case!

-Our list includes links for the most current info on beach tags, closures, and updated rules around Covid-19.
-The good news many restrictions are now being lifted, but always be sure to check your destination’s site before you go.
+Our list includes links for the most current info on beach tags, closures, and updated rules since the pandemic, but always be sure to check your destination’s site before you go.
 Don’t see your favorite below?
 Tell us about it at info@elementaryconections.com

 Asbury Park NJ: If you are a Bruce Springsteen fan, Asbury Park may conjure specific feelings and images in your mind, but Asbury Park is a great beach destination for families and is under 2 hours away.
 The boardwalk features mini golf, music, playgrounds, restaurants, retail shops, water parks, and more.
 You’ll find convenient restroom locations on these streets: First Avenue, Fourth Avenue, Asbury Park Convention Hall, Seventh Avenue and Deal Lake Drive.
 Beach passes can be purchased for $6 weekdays or $9 on weekends.

 Belmar: With a fairly straight drive from the Philly suburbs, Belmar is a day trip favorite.
-You will need beach tags (under $10 for the day, cash only).
+You will need beach tags ($12 for the day, cash only, kids under 13 are free!).
 Park near 17th and Ocean to be close to restrooms as well as places for lunch.
 Bonus: the longer mats on the sand make hauling your stuff to your beach spot easier, which is great with the kids in tow.
 Certain beach blocks are designated for boogie boards, so check before you go.

 Brigantine: Brigantine is a quiet beach town known for beautiful sunsets, great restaurants and of course, beaches.
 Nestled north of Atlantic City, there’s no boardwalk and it is typically a less crowded option for beach goers and therefore perfect for a beach day trip.
 Beach tags are required and fans we know like to park on the higher numbered streets, around 16th or 17th which are also close to the restrooms.